HŌ'Ā Program Overview

 • Engagement in the artistic process that leads students from a concept, through revision and into a final piece of art that expresses an important emotion or idea

-• A student-led project to present HŌ‘Ā learning to younger children at the school
+• A student-led project to present HŌ‘Ā learning to ʻohana, community or younger children at the school

 • Engagement with the State’s Art in Public Places collection to develop National Core Arts Standards-based learning